rdkcentral/rdk-halif-device_settings/docs/pages/dsHost_halSpec.md

 3. The `caller` can call `dsGetVersion()`, `dsGetCPUTemperature()`, `dsGetHostEDID()` and `dsGetSocIDFromSDK()` to query the needed information.

 4. De-initialized the `HAL` using the function: `dsHostTerm()`

+@todo double check where the host EDID is read from.

 ### Diagrams